cloud-barista/cb-tumblebug/README.md

   - [Cloud-Barista Code of Conduct](https://github.com/cloud-barista/docs/blob/master/contributing/CODE_OF_CONDUCT.md)
 - In detail
   - [Open and update a PR](https://github.com/cloud-barista/docs/blob/master/contributing/how_to_open_a_pull_request-ko.md)
+    - **Be careful!**
+      - Contributors should not push files related to their personal credencials (e.g., credentials.conf) to remote repository.
+      - The credential file for CSPs (`src/testclient/scripts/credentials.conf`) is in the [.gitignore](https://github.com/cloud-barista/cb-tumblebug/blob/ed250835a1357784afd4c857d6bd56e0d78cd219/.gitignore#L36) condition.
+      - So, `credentials.conf` will not be staged for a commit.
+      - Anyway, please be careful.
   - [Test requirement for developers](https://github.com/cloud-barista/cb-tumblebug/wiki/Basic-testing-guide-before-a-contribution)
   - [Coding convention for developers](https://github.com/cloud-barista/cb-tumblebug/wiki/Coding-Convention)